abdullah-saad-dev/dsa-neetcode-practice/README.md

 # dsa-neetcode-practice
-A repo to document and share my advancements in learn DSA as it's the core of Computer Science.
+A repo to document and share my advancements in learn Data Structures & Algorithmsas it's the core of Computer Science.